ImageMagick/Usage-Markdown/formats/index.md

 Note however that this does NOT modify semi-transparent pixels, and these will still have their normal (non-transparent) colors without mixing that color with either the page background, or the color used for fully-transparency.

 As semi-transparency is no longer involved, borders can look jagged (aliased), as well as 'halo' effects, along lighter colored edges.
-For example look at the edges of the black and white circles which show the 'jaggies' aliasing effects.
+For example, look at the edges of the black and white circles which show the 'jaggies' aliasing effects.
 However using a gray replacement color should make this not as bad as as the original 'black' color used for full transparency.

-The other advantage of setting the color of fully-transparent pixels, is a improvement in compression of data.
+The other advantage of setting the color of fully-transparent pixels, is an improvement in compression of data.
 Sometimes, the underlying colors in transparent areas used during processing were preserved.
 These in turn do not compress as well as a solid color.
 As such setting the fully-transparent color as we did above, can produce a good saving in the final file size.